Many Economics students complete a double major. Learn about complementary programs that are often taken in conjunction with Economics.

 - Statistics 210 Introductory Statistics for the Social Sciences or Mathematics 314 Probability and Statistics for Econometrics.
 If you have AP statistics credit, or are required to take another statistics class for another major, or wish to take a higher level statistics class, you should consult the Director of Undergraduate Studies about substituting this for Statistics 210.

 WCAS students may double count Mathematics 220-1 and Statistics 210 / Mathematics 314 toward the major and toward the distribution requirement in Formal Studies.

 - Three additional courses in related fields, no more than one of which may be at the 100-level.
-Courses in the following departments and programs fulfill this requirement: Anthropology, Business Institutions, General Engineering 205 Engineering Analysis, History, Mathematics, Political Science, Psychology, Sociology, Statistics, and the Kellogg School of Management.
+Courses in the following departments and programs fulfill this requirement: Anthropology, Business Institutions, General Engineering 205 Engineering Analysis, History, Industrial Engineering and Management Sciences (IEMS), Kellogg School of Management, Mathematics, Political Science, Psychology, Sociology, and Statistics.
 Courses in other departments require the approval of the Director of Undergraduate Studies.

 All core, field, and related courses must be taken for a letter grade (not P/N) and must be passed with a grade of C- or higher.
 It should be noted that to calculate your "Economics GPA" you should not count your five related courses.
 The courses that you are required to count are all 6 core courses and all 6 300-level economics field courses.

 Most dual majors need to satisfy the full requirements of both Departments or Programs.
 However, there are some exceptions for students dual majoring with:

 Many students who are considering economics might also be interested in these programs: